Case history #1

 Case history #2

 A 35-year-old man with a history of congenital valvular heart disease undergoes a dental procedure without appropriate antibiotic prophylaxis.
 Several weeks later, he presents with fever and respiratory distress.
 He is intubated, and Streptococcus viridans is isolated in all blood cultures drawn at the time of admission.
 Echocardiography demonstrates a mitral valve vegetation.
 Laboratory tests reveal a rising serum creatinine and urine output decline.
-Urine analysis reveals more than 20 white blood cells, more than 20 red blood cells, and red cell casts.
+Urine analysis reveals more than 20 white blood cells per high power field, more than 20 red blood cells per high power field, and red cell casts.
 Urine culture is negative.
 Renal ultrasound is unremarkable.
 Serum erythrocyte sedimentation rate is elevated.

 Use of this content is subject to our disclaimer